Wage Rigidity and Retirement in Optimal Portfolio Choice: Rewriting the state equation and the constraint

 \subsection{Reformulation of the SDDE for labor income.}

-This subsection is similar to \cite[Subsection 3.1]{BGP}, except for the fact that we take the generic initial time $t\ge 0$ instead of $0$.
-We present here the main ideas for the reader's convenience.

-The state equation for the labor income $y$ is a stochastic delay differential equation, and hence $y$ is not Markovian, and the same applies to the state $(W,y)$ of the control problem.
-Thus, the dynamic programming principle does not apply in its standard formulation.
-As usual, it is convenient to reformulate the problem in an infinite dimensional Hilbert space, which takes into account both the present and past values of the states, thus ensuring that the Markov property of the state holds (see, for example, \cite{VINTER} and \cite{CHOJNOWSKA-MICHALIK_1978}, or \cite[Section 0.2]{DAPRATO_ZABCZYK_RED_BOOK} and \cite[Section 2.6.8]{FABBRI_GOZZI_SWIECH_BOOK}).
+{We follow the main ideas of \cite[Subsection 3.1]{BGP}, but consider the generic initial time $t\ge 0$ instead of time zero.
+The state equation for the labor income $y$ is an SDDE, which means that $y$ is not Markovian and the dynamic programming principle does not apply in its standard formulation.} As usual, it is convenient to reformulate the problem in an infinite dimensional Hilbert space, which takes into account both the present and past values of the states, thus ensuring the Markov property of the states (see, for example, \cite{VINTER} and \cite{CHOJNOWSKA-MICHALIK_1978}, or \cite[Section 0.2]{DAPRATO_ZABCZYK_RED_BOOK} and \cite[Section 2.6.8]{FABBRI_GOZZI_SWIECH_BOOK}).